TritonDataCenter/containerpilot/docs/30-configuration/34-jobs.md

     // 'port', 'tags', 'interfaces', and 'consul' define options for
     // service discovery with Consul
     port: 80,
+    initialStatus: "warning", // optional status to immediately register service with
     tags: [
       "app",
       "prod"